jsommers/cbook/arraysstrings.rst

 Multidimensional Arrays
 =======================

 Just as in Java, C allows a programmer to declare "multi-dimensional" arrays by using multiple pairs of square braces in the array variable declaration.
-For example, an 2-dimensional array of integers with ``r`` rows and ``c`` columns would be declared as ``int array[r][c]``.
+For example, a 2-dimensional array of integers with ``r`` rows and ``c`` columns would be declared as ``int array[r][c]``.
 Thus, if we wanted to declare a 3x3 array to hold the contents of a tic-tac-toe board, we might do something like this:

 .. code-block:: c